 The sliding door systems available from IQ are designed with an architect’s requirement for flexibility and collaboration in mind.
 By pushing the boundaries of glass technology huge glass elevations of upto 6m tall are easily possible with taller sliding doors possible on investigation.

-Our sliding door systems are some of the largest available systems on the market today, reaching impressive sizes of up to 6m tall in a sliding pane.
+Our glazed sliding door systems are some of the largest available systems on the market today, reaching impressive sizes of up to 6m tall in a sliding pane.

 Typically, you can easily achieve sliding door panes of 10.5m2 (for double glazing) and 18m2 for a triple glazed solution.
 Larger sizes than this are available on application, pushing the boundaries of what is possible.

-Floor to ceiling glass walls can be created with the sliding systems, available in heights of up to 6000mm.
+Floor to ceiling glass walls can be created with the glazed sliding systems, available in heights of up to 6000mm.
 Taller installations than this have been achieved and can be investigated for you on a project by project basis.

-The sliding door range is made up of far more than simple products.
+The glass sliding door range is made up of far more than simple products.
 It is a solution that can be tailored to your project requirements.
 Much larger, wider, taller and complex openings can be realised.

 The standard base detail for these systems is flush and frameless, resulting in a clear glass elevation spanning from floor to ceiling.
 Drainage is fully integrated into the base frame with additional drainage details suitable for high rainfall areas.